linkerd/linkerd/linkerd/docs/interpreter.md

 ### Failure Threshold

-Linkerd uses a [Threshold Failure Detector](https://github.com/twitter/finagle/blob/master/finagle-core/src/main/scala/com/twitter/finagle/liveness/ThresholdFailureDetector.scala) to determine the health of a Namerd instance.
+Linkerd uses a [Threshold Failure Detector](https://github.com/twitter/finagle/blob/master/finagle-core/src/main/scala/com/twitter/finagle/liveness/ThresholdFailureDetector.scala) to determine the health of the connection to a Namerd instance.
 Linkerd sends pings to Namerd periodically and evaluates the health of Namerd based on a set number of ping latencies

 Key | Default Value | Description
 --- | ------------- | -----------
-minPeriodMs | 5000 | period between session pings to Namerd threshold | 2.0 | Used to calculate the maximum allowed ping latency windowSize | 100 | number of observations to make to gauge session liveness of Namerd closeTimeoutMs | 4000 | timeout for a session ping's response before Linkerd terminates a session
+minPeriodMs | 5000 | The period between session pings to Namerd threshold | 2.0 | Used to calculate the maximum allowed ping latency windowSize | 100 | The number of observations to make to gauge session liveness of Namerd closeTimeoutMs | 4000 | Timeout for a session ping's response before Linkerd terminates a session

 ### Namerd retry